tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 Author first and see if you can resolve your concerns directly.
 If you continue to have concerns, please share them on either the Pull Request or the forums.

-Once found, this Expert Reviewer will be recorded in the "Reviewer" header on the TIP.

 #### Step 3.
 Initial PR for TIP

 Draft a TIP using an existing example, and submit a pull request against the [RFCs repository].
 To identify the new